Reweighted Manifold Learning of Collective Variables from Enhanced Sampling Simulations: Reweighted Manifold Learning

 where $\xi(\bx)$ is computed using the first $d$ eigenvalues and eigenvectors with the the equilibrium density represented by the zeroth coordinate $\lambda_0\psi_0$.
 In \eq{eq:diffcoords}, the spectrum of the eigenvalues $\set{\lambda_l}$ is sorted by non-increasing value, $\lambda_0 = 1 > \lambda_1 \ge \dots \ge \lambda_{d-1}$.

 The truncation up to $d-1$ of \eq{eq:diffcoords} for metastable systems corresponds to a negligible error on the order of $O(\lambda_{d}/\lambda_{d-1})$~\cite{nadler2006diffusion}.
 In other words, this assumption relates to a large spectral gap that separates slow degrees of freedom ($>\lambda_{d-1}$) and fast degrees of freedom ($<\lambda_{d-1}$).
-For a detailed description behind the construction of the diffusion coordinates, we refer to works by Coifman~\cite{coifman2005geometric,coifman2006diffusion,coifman2008diffusion}.
+For a detailed description behind the construction of the diffusion coordinates from unbiased data, we refer to works by Coifman~\cite{coifman2005geometric,coifman2006diffusion,coifman2008diffusion}.
+By inspecting the spectral gap obtained via the eigendecomposition of the reweighted Markov transition matrix, it is possible to verify that the selected high-dimensional representation sampled from a biased distribution contains enough information to render a physically-meaningful low-dimensional manifold.